apollographql/apollo-client/docs/source/essentials/get-started.md

   <dd>A string representing your GraphQL server endpoint.
 Defaults to `/graphql`</dd>
   <dt>`fetchOptions`: Object</dt>
   <dd>Any options you would like to pass to fetch (credentials, headers, etc).
 These options are static, so they don't change on each request.</dd>
-  <dt>`request`: (operation: Operation) => Promise<void></dt>
+  <dt>`request`: (operation: Operation) => Promise &lt;void&gt;</dt>
   <dd>This function is called on each request.
 It takes a GraphQL operation and can return a promise.
 To dynamically set `fetchOptions`, you can add them to the context of the operation with `operation.setContext({ headers })`.
 Any options set here will take precedence over `fetchOptions`.
 Useful for authentication.</dd>
   <dt>`onError`: (errorObj: { graphQLErrors: GraphQLError[], networkError: Error, response?: ExecutionResult, operation: Operation }) => void</dt>
   <dd>We include a default error handler to log out your errors to the console.
 If you would like to handle your errors differently, specify this function.</dd>
-  <dt>`clientState`: { resolvers?: Object, defaults?: Object, typeDefs?: string | Array<string> }</dt>
+  <dt>`clientState`: { resolvers?: Object, defaults?: Object, typeDefs?: string | Array &lt;string&gt; }</dt>
   <dd>An object representing your configuration for `apollo-link-state`.
 This is useful if you would like to use the Apollo cache for local state management.
-Learn more in our [quick start](/docs/link/links/state.html#start).</dd>
+Learn more in our <a href="/docs/link/links/state.html#start">quick start</a>.</dd>
   <dt>`cacheRedirects`: Object</dt>
   <dd>A map of functions to redirect a query to another entry in the cache before a request takes place.
 This is useful if you have a list of items and want to use the data from the list query on a detail page where you're querying an individual item.
-More on that [here](../features/performance.html#cache-redirects).</dd>
+More on that <a href="../features/performance.html#cache-redirects">here</a>.</dd>
   <dt>`credentials`: string</dt>
   <dd>Is set to `same-origin` by default.
 This option can be used to indicate whether the user agent should send cookies with requests.
-See [Request.credentials](https://developer.mozilla.org/en-US/docs/Web/API/Request/credentials) for more details.</dd>
+See <a href="https://developer.mozilla.org/en-US/docs/Web/API/Request/credentials">Request.credentials</a> for more details.</dd>
   <dt>`headers`: Object</dt>
   <dd>Header key/value pairs to pass along with the request.</dd>
   <dt>`fetch`: GlobalFetch['fetch']</dt>
-  <dd>A [`fetch`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) compatible API for making a request.</dd>
+  <dd>A <a href="https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API">`fetch`</a> compatible API for making a request.</dd>
   <dt>`cache`: ApolloCache</dt>
   <dd>A custom instance of `ApolloCache` to be used.
 The default value is `InMemoryCache` from `apollo-cache-inmemory`.
 This option is quite useful for using a custom cache with `apollo-cache-persist`.</dd>
 </dl>